GoogleChrome/CertificateTransparency/log_states.md

 **Expected Log Behavior:**

-Once a CT Log becomes `Retired`, there are no longer any expectations that it continues operation.
-Log Operators are encouraged to turn down `Retired` CT Logs and securely delete the Log key.
+Once a CT log becomes `Retired`, there are no longer any expectations that it continues operation.
+Log operators are encouraged, but not required, to keep `Retired` CT logs running for a time sufficient for log monitors to fully ingest the log.

 **Chrome Behavior:**